-Overview of the CLEAR Model
+CLEAR Coaching Model

 The CLEAR coaching model is another framework for structuring coaching and mentoring sessions.
 Developed by Peter Hawkins in the 1980s, the acronym CLEAR stands for:

-Applying the CLEAR Model
+Applying the CLEAR Coaching Model

 Contracting: Establish the coaching relationship, set expectations, and agree on the roles and responsibilities of the coach and coachee, as well as the sessions' confidentiality.

 Listening: Actively listen to the coachee, ensuring a deep understanding of their perspectives and experiences.
 Create an open and trusting environment for the coachee to express themselves freely.

 Exploring: Investigate the coachee's current situation, uncovering their strengths weaknesses, and any barriers to challenges they many be facing

 Action: Collaborate on developing an action plan, with specific steps and timelines for achieving the desired outcome.